 Bridesmaids, groomsmen, flower girls, ring bearers, ushers, etc. There are a lot of people who could make the cut for your wedding party—and it’s all up to you to choose.
 Feeling the pressure?
 I wrote this blog to take that unnecessary pressure off and simplify your decision-making.
+Here are 4 tips on how to choose your bridal party.

 When you picture your wedding, how have you dreamed the line-up would be?
 BFFs stretched across the stage?
 Small and intimate with close friends?
 This is the first thing to think about when deciding who you’ll pick for your wedding party.
 Pick a number based on how you’ve always pictured it and stick with it.